 i.
 The Entrant grants the Festival and its licensees the right to copy the entry in its entirety to facilitate technical operations of the Festival.

-j.
+k.
 The Entrant acknowledges and agrees that all matters related to the awarding of prizes will be decided by the Festival organisers or the Festival judges at their sole discretion.

 l.
-Winners will be announced during the award ceremony on Saturday 17th November 2018.
+Winners will be announced during the award ceremony on Saturday 16th November 2019.

 n.
 By submitting images and films and signing this form, the copyright holder is giving permission to Kendal Mountain Festival to use images and films for Festival promotion and documentary purposes.
 The copyright of these images will always remain with the copyright holder.